Motion made, and Question proposed, That this House do now adjourn.—(Eddie Hughes.)

 We now find ourselves in a dynamic and concerning situation with regard to covid-19.
 Notwithstanding the great tourism assets and warm hospitality of Northern Ireland, the need for increased social distancing and reduced international travel will make this a difficult time for the tourism and hospitality industries.
 The Government will continue to do whatever we can, and the Chancellor announced in the Budget last week £30 billion of fiscal stimulus to support the economy in response to the covid-19 outbreak.
 Northern Ireland will benefit from that package, resulting in a further £260 million for the Northern Ireland Executive on top of the more than £210 million of Barnett consequentials announced on Budget day.
 Today the Chancellor made a further significant announcement of additional measures to mitigate the impact of covid-19, which will result in further funding for the Executive.
 Taken together, the Executive will be receiving £900 million of Barnett funding from the Chancellor’s announcements on covid-19.

 Northern Ireland will also benefit from the UK-wide measures in the Budget, including new funding for investment and the increased national insurance threshold.
-I know that the Executive will now be taking steps to build on that additional financial support to do what it can to address the specific needs of the Northern Ireland economy.
+I know that the Executive will now be taking steps to build on that additional financial support to do what they can to address the specific needs of the Northern Ireland economy.

 The hon.
 Gentleman mentioned his own connections and conversations with groups celebrating St Patrick’s day in the United States, and I have to say that he taught me something that I did not know before, which is that Elvis was an Ulsterman.